 - 20-year renewable mining lease issued in 2008.

-- Big exploration discovery potential on Keyhole and Betenase option concessions – drilling planned to commence on closing of financing.
+- Big exploration discovery potential on Keyhole and Betenase concessions, further drilling planned.

-- Track record of gold discovery with large exploration upside on other land packages.
+- Track record of gold discovery with large exploration upside on land package.

 Key Property: Kubi Gold Joint Venture

-The Kubi Gold JV consists of a large 52 square-kilometer land package and is located 15 kilometers south and along strike from AngloGold Ashanti’s 66 million ounce (pre-mining resource) Obuasi Gold Mine, and 23 kilometers to the northeast of Perseus Mining’s 6.6 million ounce (pre-mining resource) Edikan Gold Mine.
+The Kubi Gold Mine project consists of a large 52 square-kilometer land package and is located 15 kilometers south and along strike from AngloGold Ashanti’s 66 million ounce (pre-mining resource) Obuasi Gold Mine, and 23 kilometers to the northeast of Perseus Mining’s 6.6 million ounce (pre-mining resource) Edikan Gold Mine.

-Excellent mining and transportation infrastructure in the region of the Obuasi mining camp makes it the ideal location for developing Kubi into a custom 500 tpd milling and direct shipping operation.
-The proposed Kubi Gold JV is projected to produce 30,000 to 40,000 ounces gold per year (500 – 650 tpd @ 6 to 8 g/t gold) from a decline in a previous pit from which AngloGold Ashanti mined 58,696 ounce gold @ 3.65g/t from surface oxide ore.
+Excellent mining and transportation infrastructure in the region of the Obuasi mining camp makes it the ideal location for developing Kubi into a custom 650 tpd mining milling and direct shipping/self milling operation.
+The proposed Kubi Gold mine is projected to produce circa 35,000 ounces of gold per year (@ 6 to 8 g/t gold) from a decline under previous pits from which AngloGold Ashanti mined 58,696 ounce gold @ 3.65g/t from surface oxide ore.

 An October 2014 NI 43-101 Technical Report details an estimated US$30 million in exploration and development work at Kubi since the mid-1980s.
 The report includes a resource estimate showing Measured Resources of 0.66 million tonnes of @ 5.30g/t gold for 112,000 ounces gold; Indicated Resources of 0.66 million tonnes @ 5.65g/t gold for 121,000 ounces gold; and Inferred Resources of 0.67 million tonnes @ 5.31g/t gold for 115,000 ounces gold.

 The technical report also highlights data from previous drilling indicating high-grade (+10g/t gold) steeply plunging gold mineralized shoots with grade increasing to depth.
-The Joint Venture plans to target these high grade shoots by drilling from the decline.
+Future work plans to target these high grade shoots by drilling from the decline.

-On closing of the joint venture, expected 31 December 2016, work going forward will center on permitting, engineering, portal construction and driving an exploration decline to circa the -200 meter level for resource definition drilling, bulk sampling and further metallurgical testing.
-The objective of the planned definition drilling is to develop high grade stopes >8 g/t gold for early production and payback.
+On financing or closing of a joint venture, work going forward will center on permitting, engineering, portal construction and driving an exploration decline to circa the -200 meter level for resource definition drilling, bulk sampling and further metallurgical testing.
+The objective of the planned definition drilling is to develop high grade stopes >8 g/t gold for early production.

 Kubi Mining Leases Acquired